2008 Detroit Lions season: Week 3: at San Francisco 49ers

 The Lions visited Candlestick Park in San Francisco for a Week 3 duel with the 49ers.
 The contest brought the Lions directly against two former members who were part of the team in 2007.
 Mike Martz had overseen the Lions offense as their coordinator the previous two seasons, but had been fired after a promising start ended with a 7–9 record.
 J.T.
-O'Sullivan, the Lions' former third-string quarterback, filled in for both the injured Kitna and Dan Orlovsky for four games in 2007, including an overtime win, but became a free agent in the off-season.
+O'Sullivan, the Lions' former third-string quarterback, filled in for both the injured Kitna and Dan Orlovsky for four games in 2007, including an overtime win, but became a free agent in the offseason.
 Martz took the offensive coordinator job in San Francisco, while O'Sullivan became the 49ers' starting QB.

 Detroit began the game trailing their opponent for the third week in a row.
 In the first quarter, 49ers QB O'Sullivan completed a 6-yard TD pass to WR Isaac Bruce.
 In the second quarter, San Francisco increased its lead when RB Frank Gore scored on a 4-yard TD run.
 The Lions got on the board when kicker Jason Hanson hit a 44-yard field goal, but the 49ers closed out the half with an O'Sullivan completion to TE Delanie Walker for a 24-yard touchdown.

 In the third quarter, Detroit scored first on a Jason Hanson 51-yard field goal.
 In the fourth quarter, San Francisco increased its lead when CB Allen Rossum scored on a 1-yard TD run.
 Although QB Jon Kitna completed a 34-yard TD pass to RB Rudi Johnson, this was as far as the Lions offense threatened the 49ers' dominance.

 A combination of small detriments cost the Lions the game.
 The Lions were penalized 9 times for 61 yards, only converted 14 first downs to the 49ers' 25, reached the 49ers' red zone only once (leading to the Rudi Johnson touchdown), and turned the ball over twice, the second a Dan Orlovsky pass intercepted by Justin Smith with 2:41 left in the game.

 Orlovsky came into the game in relief of Kitna in the fourth quarter.
 Kitna, who was sacked three times in the game, sprained his right knee.